 - 1. Turn off and unplug all connected electrical loads. - 2.
-Turn the fuel select dial to the "ENGINE STOP" position.
+Turn the fuel vent lever to the "OFF" position. - 3.
+Turn the EZ Start dial to the "STOP" position.

 For adding fuel and starting the engine with LPG see Add Fuel: Propane (LPG) in Assembly section and Starting the Engine: Propane (LPG) in the Operation section.